 Also know that there is a difference between being cheap and having spending savvy.
 There’s nothing wrong with living within your means, rather than beyond.
 Here are some saving tips for students:

 It is hard to budget when you are keen to have fun, but it is worth holding off on extravagant spending early on.
 If you want to go out and celebrate at the end of the term.

-Walking back from a lecture, you’re likely to want to pick up lunch and a coffee with friends, try maybe preparing food at home.
+Walking back from a lecture, instead of pick up lunch and a coffee with friends, try preparing food at home.
 It is a great way to save money over the week, and there’s no need to cut back on the ingredients you love if you budget properly.

-Congratulations!!
+Congratulations!
 As a student you are eligible for a ridiculous number of discounts – almost everywhere.
-This doesn’t mean you should be increasing your spending just enjoy them, but it does meant savings when you do go shopping.
+This does not mean you should be increasing your spending just enjoy them, but it does mean saving when you do go shopping.

-Travelling home for a weekend or visiting friends at other universities can be costly, but that doesn’t have to put you off.
-Travel with other people – if you have a car, you can offer seats to paying passengers, raking back a third of petrol costs for each person you take on board.
+Travelling home for a weekend or visiting friends at other universities can be costly, but do not let that put you off.
+Why not travel with other people?
+If you have a car, you can offer seats to paying passengers, raking back a third of petrol costs for each person you take on board.

 Your textbooks are surprisingly valuable, so when you are sure that a book’s future is to sit and gather dust, sell it.
-The same goes with your clothes, rid yourself of fashion faux-pass and head to a marketplace if you think they are worth a buck or two.
+The same goes with your clothes.
+Rid yourself of every fashion faux-pas and head to a marketplace if you think they are worth a buck or two.

-We understand that there is something less than glamorous about supermarket value ranges.
-Don’t let that stop you – avoiding the household names can mean a hefty saving on filling the fridge, so it would be wise to look beyond the labels.
+We understand that there is something less glamorous about supermarket value ranges, but do not let that stop you.
+Avoiding the household names can mean a hefty saving on filling the fridge, so it would be wise to look beyond the labels.

-We get that not every university gives you time to put your all into studying while working in a bar along the way.
+We get that not every university gives you time to put your all into studying while working in a bar on the side.
 If you can’t balance both.
-Then try taking part in a paid online surveys or market research focus groups.
+Then try taking part in paid online surveys or market research focus groups.